Skip to main content

 TransportStreaming is optional but changes operational setup.Start with SSE only; enable STOMP later if you truly need it.

-Prompt contract disciplineCurrent v2 uses prompts for both text generation and turn behavior metadata.Treat `ce_prompt_template` as a runtime contract, not just copy.
+Prompt contract disciplineCurrent v2 uses prompts for both text generation and turn behavior metadata.Treat `ce_prompt_template` as a runtime contract.

-MCP adoptionThe current MCP model is powerful, but it adds scope, planner, and tool-governance responsibilities.Start with one narrow intent-scoped tool flow before scaling out.
+MCP adoptionThe current MCP model is powerful, but adds scale.Start with one narrow intent-scoped tool flow before scaling out.

 <dependency>